JackPotat0/jackpotat0.github.io/docs/game.md

 #### Granblue Fantasy Relink
-The triple A Ys game I always wanted.
+The AAA Ys game I always wanted.
 This may be the game that tops KH2 combat for me.
 Story is impressive in its own way - it simply keeps all the good parts and cut out all the fat in a JRPG.
 We are here for the cheese and action.
 No time is wasted on characterization; there is a damsel and there are her knights, and that is enough, sometimes no reason is required.
 Somehow this clicked but not DQ, maybe presentation played a big part here.

-Almost all characters are fun to play in their own way, even they may have similiar base mechanics, every character is still quite different.
+Almost all characters are fun to play in their own way, even they may have similiar base mechanics (gauges, perfects, charge attacks), every character is still quite different.
 Combat is fluid and simple to understand with surprising depth and variety.
 Music is by Tsutomu Narita, one of the veteran FF arrangers.
 The OST is a good balance of traditional JRPG sound and cinematic sound.
 Vow and Promise tickled all the right places in my Falcom fanboy brain in the first second.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |